tdmartin102/ajrdatabase/README.md

 attempt was made to make these frameworks adhere to the published EOF 4.5 API.

-Currently there are database adaptors for OpenBase, Oracle, Postgres and SQLLite.
+Currently there are database adaptors for OpenBase, Oracle, Postgres, MySQL, and SQLLite.

 Status